 There’s no cure for this disease, but different treatments can slow the progression and help you live an active life.
-Your doctor will come up with a treatment plan for you after your diagnosis.
+Your healthcare provider will develop a treatment plan for you after your diagnosis.

-Because symptoms of AS can range from mild to severe, some people can control their symptoms with nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen (Motrin, Advil) and naproxen sodium (Aleve).
+Because symptoms of AS can range from mild to severe, some people can manage their symptoms with nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Motrin, Advil) and naproxen sodium (Aleve).

-If symptoms don’t respond to those, prescription medications are the next line of defense.
-Such prescription drugs used for AS include disease-modifying antirheumatic drugs (DMARDs) to reduce the strength of your immune system and decrease inflammation.
+If your symptoms don’t respond to those drugs, prescription medications are the next line of defense.

-Sometimes pain and stiffness brought about by AS doesn’t respond to these prescription medications.
+Sometimes the pain and stiffness AS brings about doesn’t respond to these prescription medications.
 To help you manage symptoms, your doctor may recommend a different type of therapy called biologics.

 1. Tumor necrosis factor (TNF) blockers